 Megan is an experienced traveler and has studied, lived, and worked abroad in a number of Spanish-speaking countries including Mexico, Costa Rica, Argentina and Spain.
-She also speaks Portuguese and has spent time in Brazil and Portugal.

 - B.S., University of Texas